WEB BROWSER COLOR MANAGEMENT TUTORIAL

 The what is the best web browser question inevitability boils down to speed, what is the fastest browser; user interface UI GUI, what is the easiest most intuitive web browser to use; what is the most secure web browser, security is always important; and compatibility, does it display the page and function properly?

-My favorite browser is Safari because it is color managed, Safari is one of the fastest browsers available, and it has a commonsense, intuitive interface and clean simple visual style that appeals to me.
+My favorite browser is Safari because it is color managed, Safari is one of the fastest browsers available, and it has a commonsense, intuitive interface and clean simple visual style that appeals to me — yet I also really like Firefox with its Full Color Management enabled.

 In any case, most internet web browsers can be downloaded for free and tested, and the top web browsers for Windows XP Vista professional and Mac OS X are linked above for convenience.